A Search for a Blowpipe (1989)

 I’m sitting near the wharf at Muarah Muntai, talking to a couple of Benuaq Dayaks from up-river.
 The taller fellow with the almost Bugis countenance declares unabashed that he’d like to sleep with me — I never do work out exactly what he meant.
 Changing the subject to the cost of a meal in Australia, his mate, a shorter stockier version of the same, said that at that price he would certainly die.
 A full moon, hot and sticky and the boat isn”t due for another two or so hours.

 So, two more hours on the wharf with the Dayak pair who haven’t much money or food and by the look of them would gladly cut my throat for the rp 100,000 I have in my pockets.
 But they catch an earlier boat and leave genially enough.
-My boat, the ‘Bersama’ arrives and I fall straight to sleep on a raised plank bed, replete with flock pillow, dreaming of floating restaurants, giant water pythons and wild natives.
+My boat, the ‘Bersama‘ arrives and after a rushed boarding, I fall straight to sleep on a raised plank bed, replete with flock pillow, dreaming of floating restaurants, giant water pythons and wild natives.

 Lots of Bugis from nearby South Sulawesi here in Melak.
-Also a couple of Finnish tourists, which the very friendly locals tell me after I book into the other hotel – no collusion among the tourists wanted here.
+Also a couple of Finnish tourists, which the very friendly locals tell me after I book into the only other hotel – no collusion among the tourists wanted here.
 Wandering through the markets I see a mix of all the Indonesian races with the odd Dayak strolling around like a character out of an old South American documentary — weird hats, outlandish coats and angular, fine-boned faces.